 It is always in your dog's best interest to receive a complete and balanced diet with enough of all the essential nutrients they need to be strong & healthy.
 AAFCO sets forth guidelines for these nutritional minimums, and even maximums for some factors.
 Whereas much of the raw dog food premade companies are supplemental in their nutrition, Cali Raw dog food is complete and balanced so that you don’t have to add any supplements.

-A pre-made raw diet that delivers direct to you means a shorter supply chain and therefore less risk of tainted product.
+A pre-made raw diet that delivers directly to you means a shorter supply chain and therefore less risk of tainted product.
 When you buy frozen raw dog food at your local pet store, very often that food has traveled from a manufacturer to a distributor and then to that pet store before it sits on the shelf for who knows how long and then it travels with you on your errands and into your freezer.

 With a direct home delivery pre-made raw diet, the chain of custody is controlled and efficient.
 For you this means a safer raw dog food and one that offers you a much better value.

 Does your raw dog food supplier practice HPP?
-HPP stands for high pressure processing & it is a kill step in order to eliminate any potential pathogens in raw meat.
+HPP stands for high-pressure processing & it is a kill step in order to eliminate any potential pathogens in raw meat.
 HPP is not mandatory, yet.
 You’ll find the most reputable and established companies in the raw dog food market practicing HPP.
 While there is no silver bullet, HPP is considered a best practice in the eyes of the FDA.